 92 per cent

 Brazil nuts, cashews, hazelnuts

 Kiwis, bananas, avocados

 A variety of symptoms may indicate the presence of an allergy or intolerance.
-Some are mild and barely noticeable, while some cannot be overlooked and others are even very severe, such as allergic shock.
-Food allergies do not always just affect the mouth and the gastrointestinal tract, since they can also impact on the skin and the respiratory tract[2, 5].
+Some are mild and barely noticeable, while some cannot be overlooked – and others are even very severe, with symptoms such as an anaphylactic shock.
+Food allergies do not always just affect the mouth and gastrointestinal tract; they also impact the skin and respiratory tract.[10, 7]

-In allergic reactions, the following symptoms frequently occur:
+During an allergic reaction, the following symptoms frequently occur:

 - Redness and wheals on the skin (nettle fever)

 - A burning sensation in the oral cavity, swelling of the mucous membranes and tongue

 - Breathlessness or allergic asthma

 Anaphylaxis: the worst-case scenario